 Below are the general classifications for brain stem glioma:

 Information about the tumor’s grade will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options .
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.